 However, the polarity choice plays a crucial role in achieving quality SMAW welds.
 DCEP provides the best penetration, even if the electricity is focused on the stick welding electrode.

-The heat is concentrated on the electrode causing it to melt, and the liquid droplet at the tip of the rod is propelled into the welded metal, shooting it deep into the weld joint.
+The heat is concentrated on the electrode causing it to melt, and the liquid droplet at the rod’s tip is propelled into the welded metal, shooting it deep into the weld joint.

 So, DCEP is the most commonly used polarity when stick welding.
 However, DCEN also has its uses.
 For example, you don’t need maximum penetration when welding thin material or performing surfacing welds.